vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 373 commits since the previous release, including 148 fixes.
+More than 376 commits since the previous release, including 148 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat Aug 22 02:19:19 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sun Aug 23 02:35:40 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER